THANK YOU TO OUR SPONSORS AND PATRONS.

 Kim Morss Dehncke

-In addition to the live performances, patrons and guests will be treated to a black tie evening of cocktails and a seated dinner.
-Attendees will have the opportunity to be the first to buy spaces for this year’s Dream Events.
+In addition to the live performances, patrons and guests were be treated to a black tie evening of cocktails and a seated dinner.
+Attendees had the opportunity to be the first to buy spaces for this year’s Dream Events.
 A popular aspect of last year’s Gala, the Dream Events are special happenings throughout the year offering behind-the-scenes access to exclusive locations and once-in-a-lifetime experiences.
-The After Party will cap off the evening with late night dancing, creative cocktails and treats.
+The After Party capped off the evening with late night dancing, creative cocktails and treats.
 The Entertainment Known for his consummate portrayals of iconic characters, baritone Michael Mayes has performed with opera companies across the United States, including The Metropolitan Opera, Boston Lyric Opera and San Francisco Opera.
 His powerful performance as death row inmate Joseph De Rocher in CCO’s 2014 Dead Man Walking was hailed as “gripping” by The Denver Post.
 The Wall Street Journal has described Mayes as “delivering moments of great musical and dramatic force.”
 Mayes was a Central City Opera Bonfils-Stanton Apprentice Artist in 2000.